 By far the most intelligent and enjoyable festival of film I have been to.
 The range of films showed a real imagination in programming, and the festival managed to attract an extraordinary range of top-class filmmaking from around the world.
 And all this happened in a tiny town in the middle of America which was completely involved in the festival -- and also gave fantastic parties.
 It's a brilliant idea for a festival, completely unique, and I loved it.

-For any documentarian, True/False is nirvana.
-You walk down the street and you are stopped by students and secretaries, college professors and construction workers, and they all want to talk to you about your film, the intricacies of its subject and the aesthetic choices made!
+True/False is nirvana.
 When I went to True/False, I remembered what I sometimes forget: the unalloyed joy of making and watching docs.

 Over the past few years, True/False has come to occupy an unshakable place in the hearts of many of us who make documentaries.
 Few festivals are guided by truer motives and none are organized by a team of people more deeply committed to documentaries.